fp-ts/core/docs/modules/Option.ts.md

 ## exists

-Returns `true` if the predicate is satisfied by the wrapped value
+Check if a value in an `Option` type meets a certain predicate.

 **Signature**